garrandall/popular-music-data/tracks/used-to-love-u-john-legend.md

   start_date: '2004-12-25'
 ---

 La La La
 La La La

-Maybe, it's me, maybe i bore u
+Maybe, it's me, maybe I bore u
-No no, it's my fault, cos i can't afford u
+No no, it's my fault, cos I can't afford u
 Maybe baby, puffy, jay z
 would all be better for u
-Cos all i can do is luv u
+Cos all I can do is luv u

-Baby when i used to luv u
+Baby when I used to luv u
-Theres' nothing that i wouldn't do
+Theres' nothing that I wouldn't do
-I went thru the fire for you, do anything you asked me to But i tired of livin this lie
+I went thru the fire for you, do anything you asked me to But I tired of livin this lie
 It's getting harder to justify
-Realised that i just don't luv u
+Realised that I just don't luv u
-Not like i used to
+Not like I used to

 La la la
 la la la

-Maybe, i should rob somebody
+Maybe, I should rob somebody
 So we could, live like whitney and bobby
 It's probably my fault, my bad, my loss
 But u are, above cost
-Cos all i could do was luv u
+Cos all I could do was luv u

-Baby when i used to luv u, theres' nothing that i wouldn't do I went thru the fire for you, do anything you asked me to But i'm tired of living this lie
+Baby when I used to luv u, theres' nothing that I wouldn't do I went thru the fire for you, do anything you asked me to But i'm tired of living this lie
 It's getting harder to justify
-Realised that i just don't luv u
+Realised that I just don't luv u
-Not like i used to
+Not like I used to

 Hola hola hola
 Hola hola hola

-Do you remember when i used to luv u
+Do you remember when I used to luv u
 Baby no not any more, luv u
-Ooohhhh, I luv u
+Oh, I luv u
 And you're gonna miss me now

-Baby when i used to luv u
+Baby when I used to luv u
-There's nothing that i wouldn't do,
+There's nothing that I wouldn't do,
-I went thru the fire for u, and i'm not gonna play the fool No i can't live this life, and i can't justify, and i can't make up my life Cos i don't luv u
+I went thru the fire for u, and i'm not gonna play the fool No I can't live this life, and I can't justify, and I can't make up my life Cos I don't luv u
-Not like i used to do
+Not like I used to do

 Hola hola hola
 Hola hola hola

-Oh i used to luv u
+Oh I used to luv u
-Oh i used to luv u
+Oh I used to luv u

 Oh but I don't luv u
 Oh but I don't luv u

 Oh but you're gonna miss me now

-Baby when i used to luv u, theres' nothing that i wouldn't do I went thru the fire for you, do anything you asked me to But i'm tired of living this lie
+Baby when I used to luv u, theres' nothing that I wouldn't do I went thru the fire for you, do anything you asked me to But i'm tired of living this lie
 It's getting harder to justify
-Realised that i just don't luv u
+Realised that I just don't luv u
-Not like i used to
+Not like I used to

 la la la
 la la la
-Oh i used to luv u
+Oh I used to luv u
-Oh i used to luv u
+Oh I used to luv u

 Oh but I don't luv u
 Oh but I don't luv u